ThunderFly-aerospace/SiK/README.markdown

 ## What does SiK mean?

-It should really be Sik, since 'K' is the SI abbreviation for Kelvin, and what I meant was 'k', i.e. 1000.
-Someday I might change it.
+It should really be Sik, since 'K' is the SI abbreviation for Kelvin, and what I meant was 'k', i.e., 1000.